Where's Boris? UK's PM on leave as economic crisis deepens

 Foreign Secretary Truss and Sunak, Zahawi's predecessor as chancellor, clashed anew over how to address the crisis in a televised debate late Thursday.

-A recession is "not inevitable", said Truss, who surveys of Tory members suggest is on course to succeed Johnson.
+"The reality is we're facing a recession if we carry on with our business-as-usual policies," Truss, who is leading in surveys of Tory members, told reporters on Friday.

-She plans an emergency budget to lower taxes immediately to combat the cost-of-living crisis, and to review the independent central bank's inflation-fighting mandate.
+She plans an emergency budget to lower taxes immediately to combat the cost-of-living crisis, and to review the independent Bank of England's inflation-fighting mandate.

-"To say to people, your real incomes are being squeezed and I'm going to put your taxes up, I think is just adding insult to injury," Kwarteng told Sky News.

-But Sunak said tax cuts financed with more borrowing would force the BoE to increase interest rates even more, insisting on the need to maintain fiscal rigour and tame the price pressures first.
+But Sunak said tax cuts financed with more borrowing would force the bank to increase interest rates even more, insisting on the need to maintain fiscal rigour and tame the price pressures first.

-Former cabinet minister Liam Fox, who supports Sunak, warned against "magical solutions" via debt-financed tax cuts as proposed by Truss.#photo1
+Former cabinet minister Liam Fox, who supports Sunak, warned against "magical solutions" via debt-financed tax cuts as proposed by Truss.

 The two candidates were due later Friday to host another hustings event in front of Tory members, who have until September 2 to vote.